phuongnam7899/obsidian-vault/6 - Main Notes/Azure VPN Gateway.md

 # Key points to choose
 ## Performance and bandwidth
 - Choose a VPN Gateway SKU (size) aligns with the volume and performance needed
+## VPN protocols
+Azure support popular protocols:
+- IKEv2
+- OpenVPN
+## Region matters
+- The region that deploy the gateway can affect the latency and connectivity cost

 ---
 # References